 Sustainability Governance and Oversight

-The Sustainability Committee works under the Executive Committee to plan, formulate and provide proposals on basic management policies, business activities, and corporate policies and strategies related to water resources.
+The Sustainability Committee works under the Corporate Management Committee to plan, formulate and provide proposals on basic management policies, business activities, and corporate policies and strategies related to water resources.

 Please refer to the links below for more information on Mitsui’s Sustainability Management Framework and the activities of the Sustainability Committee.

 ESG-Related Risk Management

 We have put in place a system to ensure that we give maximum consideration to the environment and society not only when we start a new business, but also during already under operations and when we withdraw from it.